caerroff/aquarius/README.md

  A game about the Aquarius album from Haken.

 ## Gameplay
 The gameplay will be pretty basic.
 We follow the story of the girl blessed by the curse.
-The game follows the album's story (as musch as possible) and tries to tell the story in a different media, while still keeping the essential in.
+The game follows the album's story (as much as possible) and tries to tell the story in a different media, while still keeping the essential in.
 - Scenes (kinda like cinematics but in a 2D game)
 - Exploration gameplay
 - Dialogues